PablitoGNU/visit-poland/README.md

 ## Visit Poland

-## This is my offical website to promote Poland as a touristics Destination. ##
+## This is my offical website to promote Poland as a touristics destination. ##

 ### UX